tsemach/typescript-txjs/README.md

 TxRoutePointRegistry.instance.setDriver(my-object-that-handle-express);
 ````
 rx-txjs will able to communicate directly between components with in different processes and run a Job cross services.
 see the doc for more info.

+This change to move a bunch of predefine adapters to a new package **`rx-txjs-adapters`** anable you to use express for example out of the box.

 2. * Add delete to **TxJobPersistAdapter** to automatic delete the job after rebuild from persistance.